Quality control of finished products. Product quality control, which cannot be neglected

 1. Concept and types of product quality control

-Quality control is understood as checking the conformity of the quantitative or qualitative characteristics of a product or a process on which the quality of the product depends on the established technical requirements.
+Quality control means checking the compliance of the quantitative or qualitative characteristics of a product or process on which the quality of the product depends with established technical requirements.

-Product quality control is an integral part of the production process and is aimed at checking the reliability in the process of its manufacture, consumption or operation.
+Product quality control is integral part production process and is aimed at checking reliability during its manufacture, consumption or operation.

-The essence of product quality control at the enterprise is to obtain information about the state of the object and compare the results obtained with the established requirements fixed in the drawings, standards, supply contracts, technical specifications.
+The essence of product quality control at an enterprise is to obtain information about the condition of the object and compare the results obtained with the established requirements recorded in drawings, standards, supply contracts, technical specifications.
 NTD, TU and other documents.

-Control involves checking products at the very beginning of the production process and during the period of operational maintenance, ensuring, in the event of deviations from the regulated quality requirements, that corrective actions are taken to produce products of adequate quality, proper maintenance during operation and full satisfaction of customer requirements.
-Thus, product control includes such measures at the place of its manufacture or at the place of its operation, as a result of which the admitted deviations from the norm of the required level of quality can be corrected even before the defective products or products that do not meet the technical requirements are released.
-Insufficient control at the stage of production of serial products leads to financial problems and entails additional costs.
+Control involves checking products at the very beginning of the production process and during operational maintenance, ensuring in case of deviation from regulated quality requirements, taking corrective measures aimed at producing products of adequate quality, proper maintenance during operation and full satisfaction of consumer requirements.
+Thus, product control includes such measures at the place of its manufacture or at the place of its operation, as a result of which deviations from the norm of the required level of quality can be corrected even before defective products or products that do not meet technical requirements are released.
+Insufficient control at the stage of manufacturing serial products leads to financial problems and entails additional costs.
 Quality control includes:

-incoming quality control of raw materials, basic and auxiliary materials, semi-finished products, components, tools supplied to the warehouses of the enterprise;
+incoming quality control of raw materials, basic and auxiliary materials, semi-finished products, components, tools arriving at the enterprise’s warehouses;

-systematic monitoring of the condition of equipment, machines, cutting and measuring tools, control and measuring devices, various measuring instruments, stamps, models of testing equipment and weighing facilities, new and in operation devices, conditions of production and transportation of products and other checks;
+systematic monitoring of the condition of equipment, machines, cutting and measuring tools, instrumentation, various means measurements, stamps, models of testing equipment and weighing equipment, new and used devices, conditions of production and transportation of products and other checks;

 control of models and prototypes;